J-DK/pr-dashboard/README.md

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-PR Dashboard is hosted on Heroku.
+Pull Request Dashboard is hosted on Heroku.
 Please find it [here](https://pull-req-dashboard.herokuapp.com)

 ## Available Scripts